-I stumble across this article entitled Women used to dominate the beer industry – until the witch accusations started pouring in.
+I stumbled across this article entitled Women used to dominate the beer industry – until the witch accusations started pouring in.
 Of course I had to read it.

 Beer has been a common, inexpensive beverage drunk throughout time.
 For many women beermaking was one of their regular tasks around the house.